It is vital that businesses of all types and sizes identify and address the risk of modern slavery.

 Modern Slavery can include any or all of the following:

 The Modern Slavery legislation came into effect on 1 January 2019 with the mandate to increase transparency, accountability and reporting.
 While breaches of the Act will not incur any monetary penalties, an entity that fails to comply with the reporting requirements (or recommendations following unsatisfactory reporting) can be ‘named and shamed’ by the Home Affairs Minister in a published public statement of non-compliance.
-All reporting will be publically available; as such, the legislation relies on the reputational incentive to drive compliant reporting.
+All reporting will be publicly available; as such, the legislation relies on the reputational incentive to drive compliant reporting.

 The Act requires the lodgement of a Modern Slavery Statement (‘MSS’) by any entity that: